INDUS: Effective and Efficient Language Models for Scientific Applications: Methodology: Sentence Embedding Models

-Text embeddings represent text as low-dimensional vectors, allowing for efficient use in dense retrieval systems, where relevant passages for a given query are identified on the basis of the similarity between their embeddings \cite{karpukhin-etal-2020-dense}.

-\paragraph{Contrastive Learning Objective} Sentence embedding models trained using a contrastive learning objective \cite{khosla_contrastive_2020, gao-etal-2021-simcse} pushes the embeddings of a query closer to that of a relevant passage and further away from that of a non-relevant passage.
+Sentence embedding models represent text as low-dimensional vectors for efficient use in dense retrieval systems, such as Retrieval Augmented Generation, where relevant passages for a query are identified by the similarity between their embeddings \cite{karpukhin-etal-2020-dense}.
+Embedding models are trained using a contrastive learning objective \cite{khosla_contrastive_2020, gao-etal-2021-simcse}, which pushes the embeddings of a query closer to those of relevant passages and further away from those of non-relevant ones.
+We use the improved contrastive loss proposed in \citet{li2023general} which introduces an additional bidirectional signal to expand negatives.

-Inspired by recent work \cite{li2023general}, we used an improved contrastive loss by introducing an additional bidirectional signal.
-Specifically, for a triple $\{q,p^+, P^-\}$ of a query, a relevant (positive) passage, and a set of non-relevant (negative) passages $P^- = {\{p^-_j\}_{j=1}^{m}}$, We define the InfoNCE loss\cite{oord2019representation} as:

-where $s(q, p)$ is a measure of temperature-scaled cosine similarity between the embeddings of query and a passage measured by:

-\paragraph{Training Data} Similar to prior work \cite{wang2022text, li2023general, xiao2023cpack}, we employed a stage-wise training approach for our sentence embedding model:

-\begin{enumerate}[topsep=0pt, itemsep=0pt, leftmargin=.2in, parsep=0pt] \item Unsupervised training: we first trained on a large corpus of 300 million samples of naturally occurring pairs collected from internet sources, such as Wikipedia, StackExchange, etc. We also included scientific data from PubMed, \textsc{pmc} (\S\ref{sec:data}), Arxiv and \textsc{s2orc} \cite{lo-etal-2020-s2orc} as in-domain data for our science-oriented retriever model.
-Furthermore, we created a domain-specific dataset from the \textsc{ads} data (\S\ref{sec:data}) by including title-abstract pairs. \item Supervised fine-tuning: we further trained on high-quality annotated datasets, such as \textsc{nq} \cite{kwiatkowski-etal-2019-natural}, \squad{} \cite{rajpurkar2016squad}, \textsc{specter} pairs \cite{specter2020cohan}, etc. We included the aforementioned \textsc{ads} data and a sample of the \textsc{s2orc} data in this step, to boost domain-specific signals. \end{enumerate} Appendix \ref{app:embedding-data} contains comprehensive details about the datasets used in training.
-For both training stages, we used large batch sizes and in-batch negatives to better approximate the contrastive learning objective.
-During training, we sampled batches from each data source proportionately to its size, similar to \citet{li2023general}.
+\paragraph{Base Embedding Model} We created our sentence embedding model, \cassretbase{}\footnote{https://huggingface.co/nasa-impact/nasa-smd-ibm-st-v2}, by fine-tuning \cassbase{}, following a bi-encoder framework \cite{reimers-gurevych-2019-sentence}.
+Similar to prior work \cite{wang2022text, li2023general, xiao2023cpack}, we employed a stage-wise training approach.
+We first train on a large corpus of naturally occurring pairs collected from internet sources, and specifically include data from the science domain.
+Furthermore, we created a domain-specific dataset from the \textsc{ads} data (\S\ref{sec:data}) by including title-abstract pairs.
+Then, we finetune on high quality annotated datasets (e.g., question-answer pairs).
+Appendix \ref{app:embedding-data} contains comprehensive details about the datasets used in training.
+For both stages, we used large batch sizes and in-batch negatives to better approximate the contrastive objective.

-\paragraph{Model Specifications} We created our sentence embedding model by fine-tuning \cassbase{}.
-Hereafter, we refer to the resulting retriever model as \cassretbase{}.
-We followed a bi-encoder framework \cite{reimers-gurevych-2019-sentence}, and experimented with multiple pooling strategies and found that the mean pooling of the contextualized transformer representations performed the best.